sansneo/prime/README.md

 > [!NOTE]
 > It's super cool that almost every game runs flawlessly with almost no setup required on Linux now.
 > One limitation is (usually competitive) multiplayer games with kernel level anti-cheats.
-Honestly, it might be better this way.
+> Honestly, it might be better this way.
 > Heroic can install pirated[^6] games by first running Warez scene installers.

 You can of course, install everything else you need from the repos or manually!

 I'd love a world where I can use [Signal](https://github.com/signalapp) as my platform to text and call with people I care about.
-It's open source, secure and to the point.
-Sadly, we are not there yet.
+It's open source, secure and to the point, sadly, we are not there yet.
 My Instagram is mostly a face thing, but I use it from time to time and WhatsApp is still installed on my phone.

 Modify `~/.filter` to choose which applications are listed in the filtered launcher.